 How long does it take until your body starts breaking down fat?

 It takes on average 6-8 hours after you eat for your body to burn though the glucose and glycogen stored energy in the muscles.
 After that point your body will start burning fat as fuel.
+However this really becomes accelerated after 14 hours.

 How does intermittent fasting work?